 CHOOSING THE NAME “MILES”

-Redpath had been thinking of potential names for two years.
+Henry had been thinking of potential names for two years.

 “The name was the hardest part.
 It’s like how are you supposed to pick that?
 You know, it’s like branding yourself.
-I had a list of names and [Miles] was always one that felt most comforting to me,” Redpath said.
+I had a list of names and [Miles] was always one that felt most comforting to me,” Henry said.

 “I went by Liam for two weeks and I didn’t really like that.
 [The name Miles] is really comfortable.
 I think about [my name] a lot actually, like maybe I want to do something else.
 It used to be such a big deal, like, ‘What’s my name going to be?’
-But now I don’t really care as long as it’s not some feminine name,” Redpath said.
+But now I don’t really care as long as it’s not some feminine name,” Henry said.

 As a mother, Nesser had been calling Miles “Lily” for the majority of his life, and occasionally messes up.